styu/boilerplate-node-app/README.md

 #### Using MongoDB

-Uncomment out the sample code in routes/routes.js to use MongoDB.
+Uncomment out the sample code in `routes/routes.js` and `app.js` to use MongoDB.
 Restart your application (any changes you make to server code you will need to restart the server - see helpful tips below for an easier way to do this).
 Once you've restarted the app by running `node app.js`, visit http://localhost:3000/test-database.
 You should now see the text 'This is a test.' instead of 'Hello World'.

 This text is actually the text of a newly created object in your database.
 If you look at the database code, you'll notice there are three parts: